moirahartigan/the-scarecrows-wedding-portfolio-3/README.md

 ## Setting up the Heroku App
 * Navigate to "Settings" and scroll down to "build packs".
 * Click "build packs" and then click both "python" and "node.js"(node.js is needed for the mock terminal.)
-* Take note of the order and ensure that the python buildpack is above the node.js buildpack, You can click and drag the packs to re-arrange them.
+* Take note of the order and ensure that the python build pack is above the node.js build pack, You can click and drag the packs to re-arrange them.

 This site was deployed through GitHub Pages using the following steps:
 ## Deployment through Heroku